 As your agency expands it will soon become overwhelming to deal with the employee element of the business at the same time.
 By outsourcing your HR, it will free you up to focus on the business.
 Many HR consultancies or solo consultants will conduct an audit of your current HR processes as a first step and will create a strategy based on the needs of the business.
 Not only does this take away a major burden, but will compliment growth plans and help the business scale-up.
 Many consultancies, like ours, offer a sliding pricing scale so you only need to pay for what you need.
 Be careful to look out for lengthy contracts which lock you in for years and companies that only offer call centre advice lines.
 You can find you end up having to explain your issue from scratch every time you need advice as they won’t have an understanding of your business.
 Read our guide on outsourcing or download our free E-book for more.

-If you would like any advice on scaling up or managing your people get in touch for a free 15 min consultation with one of our HR consultants.
+If you would like any advice on scaling up or managing your people get in touch for a free 15 min consultation with one of our HR consultants or find out how we can help you as an agency owner / founder with your HR.
 You may be also like to read: